-ACTIVITY 2.1.1: RECAP ON LEARNING FROM SESSION ONE AND INTRODUCE SESSION TWO
+2.1.1: RECAP ON LEARNING FROM SESSION ONE AND INTRODUCE SESSION TWO

-- Welcome the participants for the second session - Recap on session one - Start off by saying: "Last week we discussed how the health needs of Ethiopians are changing and how this means that we need to change the way that we deliver health care.
-We also saw how MCC (motivated, compassionate and competent health workers) and the transformation of primary health care using the Ethiopian PHCG (Primary Healthcare Clinical Guideline) can help us to deliver person-centred care for all our patients.

-- 2. The importance of clinical communication skills for patient care was highlighted and we looked at how the different steps of a typical outpatient visit can lead us to deliver more patient centred care.
-We learned about P-R-Y, which helps us to remember to Prepare, focus on Relationship-building and find out whY the person has come to the clinic. - 3.
-Ask participants to share their experience of practicing P-R-Y in their clinic. - 4.
-Ask the group what was useful from session one for them personally? - 5.
+- Welcome to session two - Recap on session one - 1.
+Last week we discussed how the health needs of Ethiopians are changing and how this means that we need to change the way that we deliver health care.
+We also saw how MCC (motivated, compassionate and competent health workers) and the transformation of primary health care using the Ethiopian PHCG (Primary Healthcare Clinical Guideline) can help us to deliver patient-centred care for all our patients. - 2.
+The importance of clinical communication skills for patient care was highlighted and how the different steps of a typical out-patient visit can lead us to deliver more patient centred care.
+We learned about P-R-Y, which helps us to remember to Prepare, focus on Relationship-building and find out why the person has come to the clinic - 3.
+Question: please share your experience of practicing P-R-Y in your clinical practice.
+What was useful from session one for them personally? - 4.
 While looking after our patients, we also need to look after ourselves.
-Last week we have seen how health workers can care for themselves to cope with stress and prevent burnout. - 6.
-Ask if anyone has a question. - Session objectives: Write the above session objectives on the flip chart or display PPT slide # and tell participants the following:
+Last week we have seen how health workers can care for themselves to cope with stress and prevent burnout.